Let's talk about how we can know when a fetus becomes a person

 When creating laws and public policies, the question is when a fetus gains rights.
 That has to be based on the ethics of minimizing harm for all parties involved.

 It's not that complicated!
-A baby has rights, and that includes the right to not be killed in the womb
+A baby has the right to not be killed in the womb

 That's obviously the least possible harm